JacopoMangiavacchi/azmlops/README.md

 - scripts: contain path to the script folder and the name of the main script file in that folder
 - **datastores**: contain the list of all input and output datastore, datareference and dataset to be created for the experiment.
     - the following fields are **mandatory** for each datastore:
+        - **name**: a unique name for the data.
+To be used for Pipeline I/O and step sequencing
         - **data_store_name**: unique name in the context of a AML Workspace to identify a DataStore
         - **parameter_name**: name of the parameter to be passed to the main python script file of the experiment for the mounting path associated to the corresponding DataReference or DataSet
     - the following fields are **optional** for DataStore creation: